-60. The bank providing microfinance loans shall refer to:
+60. The bank providing microfinance loans shall also refer to:

-- (1) [Reserve Bank of India \(Local Area Banks - Interest Rates on Advances\) Directions, 2025](#) for pricing of loans. - (2) [Reserve Bank of India \(Local Area Banks- Responsible Business Conduct\) Directions, 2025](#) for instructions related to Key Fact Statement and guidelines on conduct towards microfinance borrowers. - (3) [Reserve Bank of India \(Local Area Banks - Managing Risks in Outsourcing\) Directions, 2025](#) for instructions pertaining to responsibilities for outsourced activities.
+- (1) [Reserve Bank of India \(Regional Rural Banks - Interest Rates on Advances\) Directions, 2025](#) for pricing of loans. - (2) [Reserve Bank of India \(Regional Rural Banks - Responsible Business Conduct\) Directions, 2025](#) for instructions related to Key Fact Statement and guidelines on conduct towards microfinance borrowers. - (3) [Reserve Bank of India \(Commercial Banks - Managing Risks in Outsourcing\) Directions, 2025](#) for instructions pertaining to responsibilities for outsourced activities.

-Chapter VI - Non-Fund Based (NFB) Credit Facilities
+Chapter VI - Non Fund Based (NFB) Credit Facilities

-61. Non-fund based (NFB) facilities like guarantees, letters of credit, co-acceptances etc. facilitate effective credit intermediation and smooth business transactions.
-In order to harmonize and consolidate guidelines covering these facilities and to broaden the funding sources for infrastructure financing, the Reserve Bank had issued the following guidelines on NFB facilities.
-Within this Chapter, the term Regulated Entity (RE) or Regulated Entities (REs) shall refer to:
+Background: Non-fund based (NFB) facilities like guarantees, letters of credit, co-acceptances etc. facilitate effective credit intermediation and smooth business transactions.
+In order to harmonize and consolidate guidelines covering these facilities the Reserve Bank had issued the following guidelines on NFB facilities.

+61. Within this Chapter, the term Regulated Entity (RE) or Regulated Entities (REs) shall refer to:

-- (1) Commercial Banks (including Regional Rural Banks and Local Area Banks). - (2) Primary (Urban) Co-operative Banks (UCBs)/ State Co-operative Banks (StCBs)/ Central Co-operative Banks (CCBs). - (3) All India Financial Institutions (AIFIs).
+- (1) Commercial Banks (including Regional Rural Banks and Local Area Banks). - (2) Primary (Urban) Co-operative Banks (UCBs)/ State Co-operative Banks (StCBs)/ Central Co-operative Banks (CCBs). - All India Financial Institutions (AIFIs).

-62. The Directions in this Chapter shall not apply to the derivative exposures of the bank (wherever permitted under specific regulatory framework issued by RBI), other than the general conditions as laid down in this Chapter.
+62. The Directions shall not apply to the derivative exposures of the bank (wherever permitted under specific regulatory framework issued by RBI), other than the General Conditions as laid down in this Chapter.

-63. The Directions in this Chapter shall come into force from April 1, 2026, or from any earlier date as decided by the bank as per its internal policy ("effective date").
+63. The Directions shall come into force from April 1, 2026, or from any earlier date as decided by the bank as per its internal policy ("effective date").
 Extension of any new NFB facility and renewal of an existing NFB facility after the effective date, shall be governed in terms of these Directions.
 All existing NFB facilities extended / renewed till the effective date shall continue to be governed by the guidelines as applicable before the issuance of these Directions.